 Energy bites are small balls packed with nutritious ingredients designed to provide, well, energy.

-Energy bites AKA Energy Balls are supposed to be really quick to put together and are mostly centered around getting protein.
-I am one of those people who could really use these bites on a daily basis, but, I am always too lazy to make them myself
+Energy bites AKA Energy Balls are supposed to be quick to put together and are mostly centered around getting protein.
+I am one of those people who could use these bites daily, but, I am always too lazy to make them myself

 In this recipe, the tahini and the dates provide quite a bit of protein.
 I always have homemade tahini because I love using it on salads or as dips.
 Recently, I made a basil pesto tahini sauce for my roasted cauliflower salad and it was beyond delicious.